shawngraham/hist3000-f26/philosophy.md

 There will be points in this course where it is appropriate to use 'ai' as a word calculator or pattern-surfacer.
 There are ways of using machine learning and other related technologies in archaeology that are relatively without controversy; these are not 'ai' as currently marketed/hyped.

 {: .note }
 If you are ever in doubt about all things AI, _just check with me first_, ok?
 If - and only if - you clear it with me first, we can put together some guardrails and guidance.
+There are places where the technology of the LLM can be useful for archaeological research; I [wrote an entire book about it, free for you to download](https://thedigitalpress.org/portfolio/practical-necromancy-for-beginners/).
+Again, _talk_ to me first, ok?
+You might be surprised at what we could do.

 I really would enjoy talking about this with you!
 But it really sucks that I have to say the following:

-It is never appropriate to use such things (ChatGPT, Claude, etc) to 'speak' for you.
-If you sloppify your thinking, you're just wasting your time and ruining your mind [making yourself less capable](https://www-nature-com.proxy.library.carleton.ca/articles/d41586-026-01947-1); there are [political reasons why _this particular use is so heavily pushed in the world_](https://newsocialist.org.uk/transmissions/ai-the-new-aesthetics-of-fascism/).
+**It is never appropriate to use such things (ChatGPT, Claude, etc) to 'speak' for you.** Writing is thinking.
+Writing is hard precisely because we don't know what we're thinking until we do it.
+The difficulty is the point.

+If you sloppify your thinking, you're just wasting your time and ruining your mind [making yourself less capable](https://www-nature-com.proxy.library.carleton.ca/articles/d41586-026-01947-1).
+There are [political reasons why _ai-in-lieu of thinking for ourselves is being so heavily pushed in the world_](https://newsocialist.org.uk/transmissions/ai-the-new-aesthetics-of-fascism/).

 {: .warning }
-You may not use AI tools to 'write' any text submitted to me.
-There _can_ be cases where an LLM tool may be used, provided you clear it with me first.
+You may not use AI tools to 'write' any text submitted to me, without prior clearance and planning in concert with me.

 For clarity, 'AI' = any large language model-powered software stack.
-Don't get me wrong; there are places where the technology of the LLM can be useful for archaeological research; I [wrote an entire book about it, free for you to download](https://thedigitalpress.org/portfolio/practical-necromancy-for-beginners/).
-Again, _talk_ to me first, ok?
-You might be surprised at what we could do.

 ## ![](./assets/images/Right_Index_1_from_Cincinnati_Type_Foundry_1882.png) As Lady Gaga Never Sang: